 With the slogan ‘Free Your Mind’, Magic Leap is promoting their ‘Magic Leap One’.
-They’re so far only selling their creator edition of the VR, so hopefully the apps and games they utilize will be in full swing by the time it launches on the market fully.
+They’re so far only selling their creator edition of the VR, so hopefully, the apps and games they utilize will be in full swing by the time it launches on the market fully.

 Another smaller company, but no small feat.
 WorldViz primarily makes VR apps for schools, something near and dear to my heart.
 As a university student myself, having professionally designed software for VR is an amazing experience.
 I did a psychological study in which transported me to a cityscape, which was truly groundbreaking.

 They also make programs for safety training and architecture purposes.
-Think of how useful it’ll be for architects to not only depend on drawings and models, but to actually explore the different models they make.
+Think of how useful it’ll be for architects to not only depend on drawings and models but to actually explore the different models they make.
 It would change the way buildings are made, and that’s why we need more companies like WorldViz.

 Snap is the company that developed Snapchat, so you know these people are on the top of the technological heap.
 They’re masters of including aspects of augmented reality into their tech, proving they could be a top VR company.
-You can access different aspects of augmented reality every day, with no cost—only a phone camera.
+You can access different aspects of AR every day, with no cost—only a phone camera.

 You can place 3D models in pictures or videos of yourself or friends out on a night on the town.
 Namely, the famous, (or infamous), dancing hotdog model.
-People made a splash with placing this 3D hotdog in random places, even someone placing it at a funeral for a family member.
+People made a splash by placing this 3D hotdog in random places, even someone placing it at a funeral for a family member.